 Remember the couple I mentioned earlier?
 I cycled past them on the way to the hotel as it happened.
 We’d all done London to Paris in a day, but I’d arrived around 45 minutes earlier having ridden solo.

-I arrived at the Arc at 2:32pm so the completed time was 21 hours and 32 minutes including the ferry and time difference.
+I arrived at the Arc at 2:32pm so the completed London to Paris time was 21 hours and 32 minutes.
+That includes the ferry and time difference.
+Not a bad effort!

 - Blow up Pillow – amazing